Nurturing the Seed:

-• The NTS model, developed in collaboration with Indigenous Elders and experts, offers training, resources, and ongoing support to service providers, aiming to improve service delivery, developmental outcomes, and family well-being across Canada.
+• NTS, developed in collaboration with Indigenous Elders and experts, offers training, resources, and ongoing support to service providers, aiming to improve service delivery, developmental outcomes, and family well-being across Canada.

 Note: If you are an NTS project participant, please log into the NTS Portal to access materials and more.